ccdaniele/rtdog/README.md

 - **Banked Days**: Surplus WFO days that can be used later in the month

 ### 🔔 Interactive Notifications
-- **Scheduled Reminders**: Daily prompts at customizable times
+- **Scheduled Reminders**: Daily prompts at customizable times (enabled by default at 10:00 AM)
 - **Interactive Buttons**: "I worked from the Office" / "I worked from Home"
 - **Smart Context**: Shows remaining office days needed
+- **Calendar Integration**: Notification actions automatically update the calendar
 - **Customizable Schedule**: Set which days and times to receive notifications
+- **Prominent Access**: Dedicated orange "Notifications" button in main interface

 ### ⚙️ Settings & Customization
 - **Notification Preferences**:
-  - Enable/disable notifications
+  - Enable/disable notifications (enabled by default)
-  - Set notification time (default: 4:30 PM)
+  - Set notification time (default: 10:00 AM)
   - Choose which days to receive notifications
 - **Weekend Configuration**: Customize which days are weekends
 - **Holiday Management**: Add/remove holidays and PTO days